Skip to Left Navigation / Tab to View Content

 For those using alternative modes of transportation, the City is planning specific zones to best accommodate parking for taxis, buses, limos, bikes, and ride share at Golden 1 Center.
 We are meeting with various companies and stakeholders to establish safe pick-up/drop-off protocols.

 Consider Taking Public Transit

 Regional Transit is adding service and security to ensure a safe, reliable, and enjoyable transit experience to and from the Golden 1 Center.
 With the RideSacRT app, attendees can purchase RT tickets with their smartphones.
 No waiting in line or exact change needed.

 RT is implementing system-wide station improvements that will begin in the downtown core.
 The improvements will help ensure that light rail stations can accommodate the increased use and that passengers enjoy their experience.
 The 7th & Capitol Station will be the flagship station for arena light rail service, where RT envisions thousands of people will board and align before and after Sacramento Kings games, marquee concerts, and other events.

 SacPark — Find Your Spot!

-Parking in downtown is plentiful!
-There are 15,500 parking spaces within four blocks of Golden 1 Center which includes street parking meters, private and public parking garages, and surface lots.
+Parking in downtown is plentiful, but downtown visitors are encouraged to plan ahead!
+There are 15,500 parking spaces within four blocks of Golden 1 Center which includes private and public parking garages, surface lots, and on-street spaces.
 A typical sold-out Kings game uses only about 7,000 parking spaces.

 Bright Lights of Sacramento

 Attendees can expect a well-lit path to Golden 1 Center.
-The City plans to install highly visible wayfinding signs, streetlights and other distinctive lighting along key corridors around the arena and in the plaza.
+The City is installing highly visible wayfinding signs, streetlights and other distinctive lighting along key corridors around the arena and in the plaza.

 For more updates on Golden 1 Center and the planning efforts, please see the presentation at the May 24 City Council meeting.
 Stay updated by visiting the City’s arena page, and the Golden 1 Center website.